The melting of glaciers breaks records, warns the UN

 In Europe, the Alps broke records for glacier melt due to a combination of low winter snow, a Saharan dust intrusion in March 2022, and heat waves between May and early September.

-“For glaciers, the game is already lost,” Petteri Taalas, WMO secretary-general, told AFP.
+“For glaciers, the game is already lost,” he told the afp Petteri Taalas, WMO Secretary General.

 “The concentration of C02 is already very high and sea level rise is likely to continue for thousands of years,” he explained.

-In the Swiss Alps, “last summer we lost 6.2% of the glacier mass, the highest amount on record.”
+In the Swiss Alps, “last summer we lost 6.2 percent of the glacier mass, the highest amount on record.”

 “This is serious,” he said, explaining that the disappearance of the glaciers would limit the supply of fresh water for humans and agriculture, and would also harm transport links if rivers become less navigable.